Sir-human03/Da-Humans-resourcepack/README.md

 # Da-Humans-resourcepack

+if you want to get the whole modpack then go to [da humans modpack]([https://www.curseforge.com/minecraft/texture-packs/wearable-christmas-hats](https://github.com/Sir-human03/Da-Humans-resourcepack))

 ## custom resource pack
 the resourcepack i made to be on the Da Humans server.
 It has custom top hats, a Christmas hat, and the master sword and Hylian Shield.
 ![me holding the master sword and hylian shield.](https://cdn.modrinth.com/data/cached_images/9f7e55530b191c9196f4652f75eadf46add9034c.png)